He Pitopito Kōrero

 I’d like to acknowledge the planning that has been done to get ready for your start to the year – thank you for your continued responsiveness and dedication to your mahi.

 A number of principals and peak body representatives have been interviewed on media in the last couple of days, which has revealed calm, pragmatic leadership.

 Past experience tells us that there will continue to be interest in how schools are responding to ever-changing circumstances.
 Because you and your board will need to make decisions that make sense in your particular circumstances and communities, we have included a business continuity planning tool in today’s bulletin that you may wish to use or check your current plan against.

 We have also included some important clarifications on exemptions for masks – please find details below.

 A number of you have reported that there can be a disparity between information on websites and what we share in these bulletins.
 Please be aware it can take a day or two to have websites updated, so in the first instance we will share the most up-to-date information here.
-We’ve also launched a new website to make access to past bulletins easier – link is at the end of this bulletin.

 In our bulletin on Thursday, we’ll have information on attendance codes and different leave arrangements available to teachers.